alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 s6.
 Include the commodity code in your commercial invoice. s7.
 Attach the commercial invoice (and licence, if you need one) to your consignment.

-Make sure the information you give in the commercial invoice is accurate.
-Your freight forwarder will use it to make an official customs declaration.
-Your goods may be
+Your freight forwarder will use your commercial invoice to make an official customs declaration.
+Your goods can be held up in customs if the information you give in your commercial invoice isn't accurate.

-You're legally responsible for the
-You are responsible that the information in the declaration is correct.

 ##After you export